 By Mark Ainsdale.
 Last Updated 4th June 2021.
 In this guide, we are going to discuss car accident claims in length.
 To effectively discuss cases of this nature, we will address critical questions, such as “how can I prove fault in a car accident claim?“

-It may shock you to learn that there are many casualties every year as a result of road traffic accidents in the UK.
+It may shock you to learn that there are many casualties every year due to road traffic accidents in the UK.
 In fact, Government statistics for 2018 indicate that there were 160,100 reported casualties of all severities in that year alone.
 If you have been involved in a road traffic accident that has resulted in injury, then you could look to us for assistance on what to do about it and how to go about proving fault in a car crash.
 If the accident that caused you or a loved one to become injured was not your fault, then you may be able to claim compensation.

 At Accident Claims UK, we have many years of industry experience helping personal injury claimants to achieve the compensation payouts they deserve.
-We have put together this guide to help answer some of the questions that people might have if they are considering making a compensation claim for a car accident.
+We have put together this guide to help answer some of the questions that people might have if they consider making a compensation claim for a car accident.
 We will look at how you could go about making a claim, how to prove fault in a car accident and what you may be able to claim for.
-If you have any questions regarding the details of your claim that we haven’t answered, or you would like a little more information then why not give us a call on 0800 073 8801.
+If you have any questions regarding the details of your claim that we haven’t answered, or you would like a little more information, then why not give us a call on 0800 073 8801.

 Choose A Section